Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Elements of Approximation Theory

 and

 depending on the orientation of $\gamma$.
 We will not provide a complete proof.
-As we are interested a constructive method we will leave out some analytical parts and refer to \cite{remmert2013classical}.
-We note that the proof will contain explicit estimates on the degree of the approximating polynomial as well as an explicit representation of its coefficients.
+Instead, as we are interested {in} constructive methods, we will provide an explicit treatment of the degree of the approximating polynomial as well as an explicit representation of its coefficients.
+To best of the {author's} knowledge these are not available in the literature.
+For some analytical parts that will be left out we refer to \cite{remmert2013classical}.

-\begin{theorem}[Runge's little Theorem (1885)] Let $K\subset \C$ be compact such that $\C \setminus K$ is connected.
-If there is an open set $\Omega$ containing $K$ such that $f$ is holomorphic on $\Omega$, then for every $\e>0$ there is polynomial $p$ such that
+\begin{theorem}[Runge's Little Theorem (1885)] Let $K\subset \C$ be compact such that $\C \setminus K$ is connected.
+If there is an open set $\Omega$ containing $K$ such that $f$ is holomorphic on $\Omega$, then for every $\e>0$ there is {a} polynomial $p$ such that

 \end{theorem} \begin{proof} The proof is carried out in four constructive steps.
 We start with the construction of finitely many grid polygons in $\Omega\setminus K$ so that $f$ can be represented via the Cauchy integral formula for compact sets.